 Especially with organisations that have a target based on quantities, this creates undesirable side effects, such as working with (too) high discounts.

-By using billing data for reports, not only the numbers are clear, but also the euros (or dollars, or…).
+By using billing data for reports, not only the numbers are clear, but also the EUR amounts (or USD, GBP, or any other currency).
 And that’s what it’s all about.

 …show development over time

 A simple example of the value of invoicing data is the Customer Life Cycle.